ChristianVillalba/the-complete-web-development-bootcamp/09 - My Own API/README.md

         * This is the **representation** part of the **representational state transfer.**
         * Resources are represented in a specific format that is sent in response to the client.
     * Clients and servers in restful APIs are **separate**
-        * They are not in the same sytem, not in the same file but still able to communicate over a network.
+        * They are not in the same system, not in the same file but still able to communicate over a network.
         * This part of the RESTful architecture allows each side to scale independly
     * Stateless
         * Each request from the client to the server should contain all the information to process the request